mokuda2/senioryearreflection/_posts/2023-03-11-web-scraping-part-1.md

 # Gathering the Data

+Several websites contain data of Pokémon's base stats, including [this website](https://pokeapi.co/docs/v2#wrap), which will be used for web scraping to collect the data.
+I was able to determine that it was ethical to use the data from the above website because it states that it is "free and open to use."
+The repository of the data that I collected is available [here](https://github.com/mokuda2/pokemon).

 To start, use a Jupyter notebook file to web scrape data from the website.
 I used the following packages: